Woven Voices and The Gate

 Assessment

 Shortlisted scripts will be read blind by a panel of expert judges, most of whom identify as coming from migrant backgrounds.
+The judging panel will select one winning play and up to three runners-up.

 Acceptance of Terms